tmatejovicova/spectral-learning/README.md

 ## Testing
 The output in the format above to be used with Rainbow Parser (https://github.com/shashiongithub/Rainbow-Parser).
 Parsing accuracy (F<sub>1</sub> score) can be calculated for example with Evalb bracket scoring program (https://nlp.cs.nyu.edu/evalb/).

+## Note
+See report.pdf or poster.pdf for more information, analysis and conclusions.

 ## References
 Cohen, S. B., Stratos, K., Collins, M., Foster, D. P., and Ungar, L. (2012).
 Spectral learning of latent-variable pcfgs.